Jin Se-yeon: 2010–2015: Beginnings and finding successes

-2016–present: Transition leading roles and rising popularity
+2016–present: Transition to leading roles and rising popularity

 In 2016, Jin played the heroine for the summer blockbuster war film, Operation Chromite, alongside Liam Neeson and Lee Jung-jae.
 She was then chosen as the protagonist for MBC's 55th-founding anniversary historical drama directed by a famed director Lee Byung-hoon, Flowers of the Prison.

 In 2018, Jin's popularity started to rise due to her performance in the historical drama Grand Prince.
 The series was a ratings success, becoming the highest rated TV Chosun drama since the network's establishment in 2011.

 In 2019, Jin starred in the fantasy-mystery drama Item as a criminal profiler.
 The same year she was cast in the historical fantasy drama Queen: Love and War.

 In 2020, Jin was cast in the mystery romance drama Born Again alongside Jang Ki-yong and Lee Soo-hyuk.

 Jin made a comeback in 2024 after four-year hiatus with a psychiatrist role in the coming-of-age romantic series Bad Memory Eraser.

+Jin led the 2026 KBS2's weekend family drama Recipe for Love as medical school graduate-turned-fashion designer.